Skip to content

 The ADK is a relatively simple automated system.
 It reads active liquidation auctions, validates their status, calculates arbitrage, and executes flash loans if an arbitrage opportunity presents itself.

-Using MakerDAO’s secure exchange-callee contract, the ADK swaps auctioned collateral for DAI using a DEX like Uniswap, returns DAI to the auction to cover the bid, and collects a DAI profit from the spread - all in a single transaction.
+Using MakerDAO’s secure exchange-callee contract, the ADK swaps auctioned collateral for DAI using a DEX like Uniswap, returns DAI to the auction to cover the bid and collects a DAI profit from the spread - all in a single transaction.
 The Keeper only needs ETH for gas to participate in LIQ2.0 liquidation auctions.
 To facilitate more advanced bidding models, Maker also offers the auction-keeper repository which allows for plug-and-play with either custom models or models created by the community.
 Of course, simpler models may lose out to more complex models which actively scan all available digital assets across several markets for arbitrage opportunities and bid accordingly, but given the right circumstances with partial bids, basic model can see success.

 In summary, MakerDAO is a beginner-friendly DeFi lending and borrowing protocol that uses Keepers and liquidation auctions to incentivize the liquidation of unhealthy loans.
 Contact Us to learn how Amberdata can provide the data infrastructure you need to succeed in DeFi and the crypto market.